delphictech/rest-api-comparison/README.md

 ## Quick Start

-### Node.js

-1. Navigate to the `node` folder:

-   cd node

-2. Install dependencies and run the Node.js server:

-   npm install
-   npm start

-   The API server will be accessible at [http://localhost:3000](http://localhost:3000).

-### Go

-1. Navigate to the `go` folder:

-   cd go

-2. Run the Go server:

-   go run main.go

-   The API server will be accessible at [http://localhost:8080](http://localhost:8080).

 ## Why This Repository?

-- **Cross-Language Learning:** Explore side-by-side comparisons of basic REST API implementations in Node.js and Go.
+- **Cross-Language Learning:** Explore side-by-side comparisons of basic REST API implementations in Node.js, Go, and many other languages.

-- **Quick Start:** Examples provide a straightforward way for developers to get hands-on experience in both languages.
+- **Quick Start:** Examples provide a straightforward way for developers to get hands-on experience in several languages.

 ## Contributing